 By BIOCON LTD

 Non ReturnableRead More

 All the Products are packed and stored Safely

-Insugen 30/70 40iu Injection 10ml contains insulin which belongs to class of Insulins and analogues (synthetic human hormones).
+Insugen 30/70 40iu Vial Of 10ml Solution For Injection contains insulin which belongs to class of Insulins and analogues (synthetic human hormones).

 Treatment of diabetes mellitus.